Archived News & Events

 - May 4, 2022

-- We continued our Seminar Series on Addressing Dementia Across the Public Health Spectrum with a presentation by Tihitina Chamiso, MPH, and Shannon Gopaul, MPH, from DC Health.
+- We continued our Seminar Series on Addressing Dementia Across the Public Health Spectrum with the presentation DC Efforts Around Brain Health and Dementia by Tihitina Chamiso, MPH, and Shannon Gopaul, MPH, from DC Health.
 Ms. Chamiso and Ms. Gopaul discussed how the DC Department of Health is working to address dementia in the District.
 They spoke about the Brain Health Initiative, which works to promote healthy aging through policy and system-level changes, how as well as the development of the State Plan for Alzheimer's Disease and Other Dementias.
 The presentation concluded with a brief Q&A.

 - Seminar recording available here.